GAIN Partners DBN to Train 200 Women on Entrepreneurship

 Kuni Tyessi

-Grand Africa Initiative (GAIN), has secured a partnership with the Development Bank of Nigeria (DBN) to build and strengthen the entrepreneurship skills of 200 Nigerian women.
+Grand Africa Initiative (GAIN), a Pan-African non-governmental organisation involved in women and youth empowerment as well as mentorship has secured a partnership with the Development Bank of Nigeria (DBN) to build and strengthen the entrepreneurship skills of 200 Nigerian women.

+The course, “GAIN entrepreneurship masterclass for women,” was designed to equip women from across the country with knowledge and skills to build and scale their businesses.

-Executive Director of GAIN, Ms. Chinwe Okoli, in a statement explained that the entrepreneurship course will run for six weeks, starting in July, thus calling on interested women to submit application via www.grandafrica.org or www.bit.ly/GAINDBN.
+The Executive Director of GAIN, Ms. Chinwe Okoli, in a statement explained that the entrepreneurship course would run for six weeks, starting in July, thus calling on interested women to submit application via the organisation’s website.

-She also explained that the training will cover areas critical to the success of MSMEs including ideation, legal services, branding, marketing, communication, accounting, modeling, staffing, structure, etc.
+She also explained that the training would cover areas critical to the success of MSMEs including ideation, legal services, branding, marketing, communication, accounting, modeling, staffing, structure, etc.

-She said: “this program, women empowerment, is in line with one of the focus areas of GAIN.
+She said: “Women empowerment is in line with one of the focus areas of GAIN.
 The participants will benefit from a faculty of experts in various aspects of the business.
 They would enjoy training and mentorship sessions some of which will be held virtually.

 “Eligible for the program are women who have a business or an idea, and are between 22 to 45 years of age, and have a demonstrable interest in business, access to the internet-enabled device, and electricity to participate in the program.